Government of Puntland

-The Government of Puntland (Dowladda Buntilaan) (حكومة أرض بنط) is the supreme governing authority of the autonomous region of Puntland.
+The Government of Puntland (Dowladda Buntilaan; حكومة أرض بنط) is the supreme governing authority of the semi-autonomous state of Puntland.
 The legal structure of Puntland consists of the judiciary (Supreme Court), legislative (House of Representatives) and the executive (the President, Vice president and his nominated council of Ministries) branches of government.
 Puntland has conducted seven presidential elections (1998, 2001, 2005, 2009, 2014, 2019, 2024).
 Five Presidents are elected by a 66-member unicameral parliament.
 Since 1998, the governing bodies have been located in the administrative capital of Garowe.

 Establishment

 Following the outbreak of the civil war in 1991, a homegrown constitutional conference was held in Garowe in 1998 over a period of three months.
 Attended by the area's political elite, traditional elders (Issims), members of the business community, intellectuals and other civil society representatives, the autonomous Puntland State of Somalia was subsequently officially established so as to deliver services to the population, offer security, facilitate trade, and interact with both domestic and international partners.